Operation Vengeance: Interception

 To avoid detection by radar and Japanese personnel stationed in the Solomon Islands along a straight-line distance of about 400 mi between U.S. forces and Bougainville, the mission entailed an over-water flight south and west of the Solomons.
 This roundabout approach was plotted and measured to be about 600 mi.
 The fighters would, therefore, travel 600 miles out to the target and 400 miles back.
 The 1,000-mile flight, with extra fuel allotted for combat, was beyond the range of the F4F Wildcat and F4U Corsair fighters then available to Navy and Marine squadrons based on Guadalcanal.
-The mission was instead assigned to the 339th Fighter Squadron, 347th Fighter Group, whose P-38G Lightning aircraft, equipped with drop tanks, were the only American fighters in the Pacific with the range to intercept and engage.
+The mission was instead assigned to the 339th Fighter Squadron, 347th Fighter Group, whose P-38G Lightning aircraft, equipped with drop tanks, were the only American fighters in the Pacific with the range to intercept, engage and return.

 339th Squadron Commander Major John W. Mitchell, already an ace pilot, was chosen to lead the flight.
-For better navigation, Mitchell asked for a navy compass, which was provided by Marine Corps Lieutenant Colonel Luther S. Moore, and installed in Mitchell's P-38 the day before the attack.
+For better navigation, Mitchell asked for a navy compass, which was provided by Marine Corps Lieutenant Colonel Luther S. Moore and installed in Mitchell's P-38 the day before the attack.
 All of the P-38 fighters mounted their standard armament of one 20 mm cannon and four .50-caliber (12.7 mm) machine guns, and were equipped to carry two 165 gal drop tanks under their wings.
 A limited supply of 330 gal tanks was flown up from New Guinea, sufficient to provide each Lightning with one large tank to replace one of the small tanks.
 The difference in size put approximately 1000 lb greater weight on one side of the aircraft, but the tanks were located close enough to the aircraft's center of gravity to avoid serious performance problems.